zmc0806/DSC180A-Methodology-5/index.md

 ## Methodology 5 Questions

 **1. What is the most interesting topic covered in your domain this quarter?**
+The integration of machine learning models with real-world infrastructure data is particularly fascinating Learn how predictive modeling can be used to predict the future needs of electric vehicle (EV) charging stations, highlighting the intersection of data science and sustainable urban planning

-The most fascinating topic we've explored is the significant disparity in EV charging infrastructure access across different demographic groups in San Diego.
-Through analyzing various datasets, we discovered that charging station locations strongly correlate with socioeconomic factors, creating "charging deserts" in underserved communities.
-This pattern mirrors broader California trends where EV adoption and infrastructure are concentrated in affluent, predominantly white and Asian communities.
+In addition, the most interesting topic we explored was the huge differences in access to EV charging infrastructure among different demographic groups in San Diego.
+By analyzing various data sets, we found that the location of charging stations correlates with socioeconomic factors, namely that EV adoption and infrastructure are concentrated in affluent white and Asian communities.

 **2. Describe a potential investigation you would like to pursue for your Quarter 2 Project.**
-I would like to develop an equity-focused EV charging infrastructure deployment model for San Diego.
+I would like to develop an EV charging infrastructure deployment model for San Diego.

 This investigation would:

 - Analyze current charging station distribution relative to demographic data
 - Identify underserved communities and charging deserts
 - Create a multi-criteria optimization model considering: